Earl Landgrebe: Watergate

 Landgrebe was a stalwart defender of President Nixon throughout the Watergate scandal and during the Nixon impeachment hearings.
 When the House of Representatives voted to begin the impeachment hearings, 410 voted in favor and Landgrebe was one of the four who voted against.
 Even after the transcript of the "smoking gun" tape was released on August 5, 1974, documenting Nixon's complicity in the Watergate coverup, Landgrebe remained loyal and refused to listen to the tapes or read the transcripts.
 When asked about the damning tape transcript and the resultant rapid collapse of support for the president among Republicans in Congress and the likelihood that Nixon would be impeached, he said: "Don't confuse me with the facts.
 I've got a closed mind.
 I will not vote for impeachment.
 I'm going to stick with my president even if he and I have to be taken out of this building and shot."
 On August 8, 1974, when Nixon gave his televised resignation speech Landgrebe was one of 42 people in the White House during it.
 When the House of Representatives voted to accept the committee's report following Nixon's resignation, the vote was 412 in favor and 3 against; the three opposed were Landgrebe, Otto Passman, and Sonny Montgomery.
 When the House voted on former New York Governor Nelson Rockefeller's confirmation as vice president to President Gerald Ford, he was one of 30 Republicans to vote against him due to his "extreme liberalism".

 Landgrebe was named as one of the top "Ten Dumbest Congressmen" by New Times alongside Senators William L. Scott and Roman Hruska and Representatives William A. Barrett, Harold Donohue, Floyd Spence, Harold L. Runnels, John Rarick, and Joseph J. Maraziti.
 Landgrebe received a massive backlash from voters in his district for his support of Nixon and was resoundingly defeated in the 1974 election, although this was the only time in his House career that he did not face a primary challenge.
 In the election, Landgrebe lost to Democratic nominee Floyd Fithian and only received 64,950 votes to Fithian's 101,856 votes (38.94% vs. 61.06% respectively).
 Fithian was the first Democratic candidate to win in Indiana's Second Congressional district since George R. Durgan in the 1932 elections, when the Democrats also saw a landslide victory nationally.

+Landgrebe's defeat ended forty years of Republican control in the second district and Democrats would be elected to the district until David M. McIntosh's victory during the Republican wave in the 1994 elections.
+Since then, Joe Donnelly has been the only Democrat to be elected from the second district.

-Landgrebe continued to support Nixon in the following decade, with him stating "Show me an impeachable offense ...
-Compare it to the wonderful things for this country this man had done" during an interview in 1984.
+Landgrebe continued to support Nixon for the rest of his life, saying in a 1984 interview, "Show me an impeachable offense ...
+Compare it to the wonderful things for this country this man had done".
+In 2019, Jake Tapper compared Senator Lindsey Graham to Landgrebe over his position on Trump's actions in Ukraine and the Congressional impeachment inquiry into it.